rendoir/feup-ldso/README.md

 * /GET List Events App -  It tests the return of all events on the app, listing them by order of the attribute start_date
 * /POST Add Event - It tests the addition of an event to the database

+## Built with

+* React-Native - The Android Framework

 ## Authors